 You should eat your last meal two to four hours before the start of the race.
 Good choices are low-volume foods high in carbs, low in fiber, combined with plenty of fluids.
 Right before the race, you can drink small amounts of appropriate sports drinks.
 What you want to avoid at all costs is starting the race on a full stomach.

-With these 4 tips, you should have no problem getting mentally and physically prepared for your next 5K.
-Give them a try and set your new PB.
+With these 4 tips, you should have no problem getting mentally and physically prepared for running a 5K.